Yannik/qnap-letsencrypt/README.md

 ### Installing git
 If there is a git package available for your NAS model in the QNAP App-Center, use that.
-Otherwise, [install entware](https://github.com/Entware-ng/Entware-ng/wiki/Install-on-QNAP-NAS).
+Otherwise, [install entware](https://github.com/Entware/Entware/wiki/Install-on-QNAP-NAS).
 Apart from git, it provides many more useful packages.
+You may need to install `git-http` in addition to `git`.

 After logging out and in again, you can use `opkg install git` to install git.